LEVEL: EASY

 For this wood carving tutorial (the pea pod on the far right in the picture above), you will need a block of wood (I used basswood) that is 1 x 1 x 3 inches (2.5 x 2.5 x 7.6 cm).

 If you want a longer face, you can go taller (the one in the middle in the picture above is 1.25 x 1.25 x 4 inches or 3.2 x 3.2 by 10.1 cm).
 To go larger, simply increase the dimensions of your wood block.
-A free pattern is included at the end if you prefer using a bandsaw for an even bigger pea pod.

 A ruler and a pencil with an eraser is helpful to sketch as you go.
 You will carve off the corner, which creates a ready-made plane for the faces.